 We have a few objects in the museum that have been raising a lot of questions lately.
 All of these objects revolve around one idea – HOT Dr Pepper.
-That’s right, Dr Pepper that is served hot like tea.
+That’s right, Dr Pepper is served hot like tea.
 Many people wonder how this idea got started or if it even really was something that people drank.
-Often times, it is hard for us to get past our preconceived notions such as soda should be cool and refreshing, not something that is warm and comforting.
+Oftentimes, it is hard for us to get past our preconceived notions such as soda should be cool and refreshing, not warm and comforting.
 As Dr Pepper has done many times throughout the years with their distinct taste, in the late 1950s they began challenging these preconceived notions people have about soft drinks by serving HOT Dr Pepper.

 My husband makes warm dr pepper every winter.
 His dad made it for him when he was a child.
 I found a sign that Dr. Pepper sold glass mugs with metal handles long ago for the Boomer drink.
 I’m trying to find those mugs.
 Do you know of any that are for sale by chance?